The Doors (album): Background

 The Doors' final lineup was formed in mid-1965 after keyboardist Ray Manzarek's two brothers Rick and Jim 'Manczarek' left Rick & the Ravens, whose members included besides Manzarek, jazz-influenced drummer John Densmore and then-novice vocalist Jim Morrison.
 The group's four man membership was established when guitarist Robby Krieger agreed to join.
 Though he had previous experience playing folk and flamenco, Krieger had only been playing the electric guitar for a few months when he was invited to become a member of the band, soon renamed the Doors.
 They were initially signed to Columbia Records under a six-month contract, but they asked for an early release after the record company failed to secure a producer for the album and placed them on a drop list.

 Following their release from the label, the Doors played residencies in mid-1966 at two historic Sunset Strip club venues, the London Fog and Whisky a Go Go.
 They were spotted at the Whisky a Go Go by Elektra Records president Jac Holzman, who was present at the suggestion of Love singer Arthur Lee.
 After he saw two sets, Holzman called producer Paul A. Rothchild to see the group.
 On August 18, after attending several appearances of the band, Holzman and Rothchild ultimately signed them to Elektra Records.

-The Doors continued performing at the Whisky until on August 21, when they were fired due to their performance of "The End" on which Morrison improvised a retelling section of Oedipus Rex.
+The Doors continued performing at the Whisky until August 21, when they were fired due to their performance of "The End" on which Morrison improvised retelling a section of Oedipus Rex.

 Recording

-The Doors was recorded by producer Paul A. Rothchild and audio engineer Bruce Botnick at Sunset Sound Studios in Hollywood, California, over about a week in late August 1966.
-"Indian Summer" (Note: "Indian Summer" was the first recording session, occurred on August 19, 1966.) and "Moonlight Drive" were the first rehearsal outtakes of the album, while the first recorded songs that appeared on the album being "I Looked at You" and "Take It as It Comes".
+The Doors was recorded by producer Paul A. Rothchild and audio engineer Bruce Botnick at Sunset Sound Studios in Hollywood, California, over about a month between August and September 1966.
+"Indian Summer" (Note: "Indian Summer" was the first recording session, occurred on August 19, 1966.) and "Moonlight Drive" were the first rehearsal outtakes of the album, while the first recorded songs that appeared on the album were "I Looked at You" and "Take It as It Comes".
 A four-track tape machine was used at the cost of approximately $10,000.
 Three of the tracks were utilized as: bass and drums on one, guitar and organ on another, and Morrison's vocals on the third.
 The fourth track was used for overdubbing.

 The album's instrumentation includes keyboards, electric guitar, occasional bass guitar, drums, and marxophone (on "Alabama Song").
 Rothchild had forbidden Krieger from using any of his guitar effects (particularly the wah wah pedal) on the record in order to avoid what Rothchild thought was the overuse of these devices.
 However, the studio was equipped with an echo chamber which gave that specific effect to the sound.

 Ray Manzarek, explaining the bass-overdubs, said: